Buying real estate in Peru?

 Which neighborhoods have the best yield in Peru in 2026?

-As of early 2026, the three neighborhoods with the best rental yields in Lima are Lince, Magdalena del Mar, and San Miguel, where purchase prices remain moderate while rents stay competitive.
+As of early 2026, the three Lima neighborhoods with the best gross rental yields are Lince, Magdalena del Mar, and Jesús María, based on the BCRP's district-level price-to-rent (PER) ratios for Q3 2025.

 We cover a lot of neighborhoods and provide a lot of updated data in our pack about real estate in Peru.